 Go with spontaneous ideas (also the children's), whims and coincidences

 Aske's experience from many years of work with composition, editing and production has led to a fairly clean process from idea to finished product, because we have been able to control all parts ourselves.
 The strengths we each have, plus the fact that we have known each other for almost half of our lives, make the collaboration go reasonably smoothly, and we trust each other's judgment.
 It has not taken a lot of time to go in one direction, only to find that it did not work.
-Maybe it's sometimes very nice not to have so much time – then you save!
+Sometimes maybe it can be a good thing to be pressed by time – you can actually save some!

 Our common physical working conditions are very changing and tied up in the fact that we both have children together and live together.
 The fact that we live together, in principle, means that we can work at all times, but the children mean that we either have to incorporate them, or wait until they are asleep or busy with something else.
 The time we have to work together creatively is therefore incoherent, unpredictable and often with imminent danger of being interrupted.
 It is difficult to immerse oneself and plan processes, and therefore we chose with Musik i en tid to use what we had around us – go with spontaneous ideas (also the children's), whims and coincidences, combined with more planned recordings, as so often meant that one had to look after children in the meantime.